 4.11.1 Description

-This use case describes proposed enhancements for feasibility check, enabling intent-driven MnS consumer to receive information regarding how to make an infeasible intent feasible together with feasibility check in case the intent is deemed as infeasible.
-This will support MnS consumers to understand the changes needed for a feasible intent.
+This use case describes proposed enhancements for feasibility check, enabling intent-driven MnS consumer to receive information regarding how to make an infeasible intent feasible when the intent is deemed infeasible.
+This will support MnS consumers to understand the changes needed to make an intent feasible.